biocorecrg/SIB_course_nextflow_Nov_2021/docs/first.rst

 ===== ===================================================== =====================================================
 ADV   Virtualisation                                        Containerisation
 ===== ===================================================== =====================================================
-PROS.
-Very similar to a full OS.
-With current solutions.
-No need of full OS installation (less space).
+PROS. * Very similar to a full OS.     			     * No need of full OS installation (less space).
-      high OS diversity No need of full OS installation      Better portability (less space).
+      * High OS diversity       			     * Better portability
-      Faster than virtual machines.
+      							     * Faster than virtual machines.
-      Easier automation.
+							     * Easier automation.
-      Current solutions allow easier
+							     * Easier distribution of recipes.
-      distribution of recipes.
+							     * Better portability.

-      Better portability.
+CONS. * Need more space and resources.                       * Some cases might not be exactly the same as a full OS.

-CONS.
-Need more space and resources.
-Some cases might not be exactly the same as a full OS.
+      * Slower than containers.                              * Still less OS diversity, even with current solutions
-      Slower than containers.
-Still less OS diversity, even with current solutions Not that good automation.
+      * Not that good automation.
 ===== ===================================================== =====================================================